Wednesday, May 22, 2013

 Buses to Puerto Iguazú from Buenos Aires

 Most of the buses to Iguazu from Buenos Aires are fairly comparable in price.
 The trip takes between 16 and 18 hours in total.
-Long distance buses in Argentine are comfortable with ‘cama‘ or ‘semicama‘ seats that recline way back.
+Long distance buses in Argentine are comfortable if you purchase a ‘cama‘ or ‘semicama‘ seat which recline way back.
 They also provide meals and movies.
 Via Bariloche is one of the best companies for long-distance travel in Argentina, followed by Andesmar, but if you’re on a budget it may be worth shopping around to save a few bucks.

 Expreso Tigre Iguazú: